Skip to content

 Solution: adding the configuration file as an entry file pattern may be a temporary stopgap that fixes your situation, but it’s better to create a new plugin or fix an existing one.

-Sometimes a reference to a dependency is unrecognizable or unreachable to Knip.
+Sometimes a reference to a dependency is unrecognizable or unreachable to Knip, so it’s a false positive and incorrectly reported as unused.

 If a binary (or “executable”) is referenced you’ll want to use ignoreBinaries instead.
 See unlisted binaries.